Complete this form to submit a registration request for class field trip programs.

-Space Mission: Comet (Grade 6)
+Operation Comet (Grade 6)

-In this simulated space mission, students learn to work as astronauts onboard our spacecraft and Flight Controllers in Mission Control as they conduct scientific experiments, maintain safe living conditions and search the starfields in our solar system to locate and study a comet.
+"Mission Control, this is Spacecraft.
+Do you read me?"
+In this simulated space mission, students learn to work as astronauts onboard our spacecraft and flight controllers in Mission Control as they conduct scientific experiments, maintain safe living conditions, and study a comet.

-Space Mission: Mars (Grades 7, 8)
+Expedition Mars (Grades 7, 8)

 Astronaut or Pilot Training Programs (12:1, 12:1:1)

 NYCCAAM is an experiential, hands-on learning center and our programs are adaptable to most special needs populations.
 Our facility is wheelchair accessible.
 It should be noted that some of our programs do have bright flashing lights and loud sounds.